 In San Diego, we stopped by KOI Wellbeing in the charming Bird Rock neighborhood.
 KOI offers a variety of vitamin injections as well as IV therapy.
 We went with the “B Balanced” shot, a combination of 1,000 micrograms of methyl B12 and 500 mcg each of B5 and B6, plus methyl folate as an add-on.

-Note: we wouldn’t take these high doses of B vitamins over the long term in light of some of the research that has come out discussing the increased risk of cancer with prolonged high doses of B vitamin supplements.
+Note: B12 shots are intended as an occasional top off, we wouldn’t take these high doses of B vitamins over the long term in light of some of the research that has come out discussing the increased risk of cancer with prolonged high doses of B vitamin supplements.

 We received the most active (and highest quality) form of B12, methylcobalamin.